Last updated March 2, 2023

 This 12-week professional development fellowship engages fellows in the analytical process that informs US science and technology policy.
 Fellows develop the basic skills necessary to participate in science policy at the federal, state, or local levels.
 Graduate and professional school students and those who have completed a graduate degree within the last 5 years may apply.
 Areas of study may include any social/behavioral science, medical/health discipline, physical or biological science, any field of engineering, law, business, public administration, or any relevant interdisciplinary field.
 Fellows receive a stipend of $8,500.

-The Cybersecurity Talent Initiative is recruiting our nation’s next cadre of cybersecurity leaders to protect the digital infrastructure from global threats.
-The program offers recent graduates in cybersecurity-related fields a unique opportunity to jump-start their professional lives and get up to $75,000 in student loan assistance, inclusive of tax.
-Students spend two-years gaining valuable public sector experience in a federal agency.
-As their service comes to an end, participants will be invited to apply for select positions with some of the most innovative private sector companies in the world.
-Candidates are U.S. citizens who are currently enrolled at an accredited educational institution in an undergraduate or graduate cybersecurity-related degree program.
+The Cybersecurity Talent Initiative recruits our nation’s next cadre of cybersecurity leaders to protect the digital infrastructure from global threats.
+Recent graduates and students in undergraduate or graduate degree programs in cybersecurity-related fields have a unique opportunity to jump-start their professional lives with access to cross-sector cyber roles and developmental support through leadership development seminars, mentorship, and training.
+Students spend two years gaining valuable public sector experience in a federal agency.
+As their service ends, participants will be invited to apply for select positions with some of the most innovative private sector companies in the world.
+Candidates are U.S. citizens currently enrolled at an accredited educational institution in an undergraduate or graduate cybersecurity-related degree program.